-To protect your privacy, you cannot save any data to the public access computers.
+To protect your privacy, you should not save any data to the public access computers.
 You may save files to your own storage device such as a flash/USB drive or CD.
 The Library is not responsible for any damage, loss or destruction of any data or personal device (flash drives, cameras, cell phone, etc.) connected to Library computers by users.
 Flash/USB drives are available for purchase at the Circulation Desk on the First Floor or in the Bookstore on the Second Floor for $5.

 What programs are installed on the public computers?

 Patrons have access to Microsoft Office Suite 2010, which includes MS Word, MS Excel, MS Publisher, and MS PowerPoint; Adobe Acrobat Reader; Internet Explorer and Google Chrome.
 Users may not install any other programs or operating systems on public computers.